Managing API keys

 Learn how to create and manage your IonQ API keys for secure access through SDKs and APIs.

-An API key is similar to a password—it’s a string of text used to authenticate (identify yourself) with to our systems and allow the system to authorize that you have access to the action you’re attempting to take.
-When using our APIs
+An API key is similar to a password—it’s a string of text used to authenticate yourself with our systems and allow the system to authorize that you have access to the action you’re attempting to take.

 IonQ uses API keys to manage access to our systems.
 Users must provide a valid key when using APIs both directly or through an SDK.